 The team includes members with in depth knowledge of health and safety, corporate crime, dispute resolution, reputation management and contentious insurance disputes.
 It amounts to a large resource pool situated across the UK, which can be quickly mobilised, and has the breadth of expertise to manage the demands of a public inquiry.

 We have experience of acting at major public inquiries in recent years, for both individuals and organisations across a broad range of topics.

-- We are advising several clients in connection with the UK Covid-19 set up to examine the UK’s response to and impact of the Covid-19 pandemic;
+- We are advising several clients in connection with the UK Covid-19 Inquiry and Scottish Covid-19 Inquiry, set up to examine the UK’s response to and impact of the Covid-19 pandemic;

-- We act on behalf of a Core Participant at the Grenfell Tower inquiry;
+- We are acting on behalf of a Core Participant at the Grenfell Tower inquiry;

 - We are advising a witness in the Post Office Inquiry, established to gather a clear account of the implementation and failings of the Horizon IT system at the Post Office over its lifetime;